 My name is Richard Thomas and I have traded as Medusa Marine since 1996.

-I come from a family with a long association with the sea, My forebears include a Commodore of the White Star Line and also a captain of the Leyland Line.
-He skippered one of the last full rigged sailing ships on the timber trade from South America.
-He was my namesake and always referred to by to my father as ‘Uncle Dick’, and is reputed to have quelled a mutiny single handed armed only with a knife.
+I come from a family with a long association with the sea, My fathers side include a number of Liverpool sea farers including Captains and a Commodore of the White Star Line and also Captains of the Leyland Line.
+My namesake skippered one of the last sail and steam ships on the timber trade from South America.
+He was always referred to by to my father as ‘Uncle Dick’, and is reputed to have quelled a mutiny single handed armed only with a knife.
 My own career has been much more prosaic.

 I studied for a degree in Industrial Design (Engineering) at Central School in London.
 For my final year project I designed a Ship Launched Lifeboat, working in conjunction with Overseas Containers Ltd (OCL) now part of Maersk Line.
 This project had particular significance for me as exactly one hundred years earlier my great grandfather was the master of one of the first steam powered transatlantic ocean liners.
 His ship was wrecked and a great human disaster ensued in which the inability to launch its lifeboats was a major contributor.